EpicAssasin678/Field-Benders-Website-Re/DOCS.md

 #2 is the worst.
 This is particularly problematic because of potential memory leaks.
 Especially considering the fact that I would eventually like to have a trackMap that is persistent throughout the chapter itself and doesn't escape the component itself.
 Therefore, this bug is priority #1.

 Changing the actual Audio panel itself seems to be the most reasonable although my system should've worked and been recylcleable to plug in with any component.

+## 2/7/23
+### Creating the Terminal Emulator
+I followed the work done on a React-based terminal emulator that was done in the past.
+Unfortunately, I need something different and for myself.
+For the best results, the terminal emulator should have these features:

+1) A pseudo-file system (or a fake one)
+2) Commands with parameters
+3) Interpreting nested commands
+4) Stateful output fields
+5) HTML element output
+6) *Unnecessary:* Piping features.

+The hardest portion of the terminal emulator from a programming perspective, is the command parsing.
+Ideally, a parser capable of handling commands in a perfect BNF fashion would allow us to nest commands as deep and as versatile as possible.
+Unfortunately, I believe this would be time consuming and would require some type checking, metadata system, or stdin and stdout to be implemented which essentially means I am creating an entire interpreter from the ground up.
+Not to mention this approach while being the most useful, would be hard to visualize as to which portion of the program the actual execution is dependant upon.

+The ideal system would theoretically look as such:

+    parsePrompt(prompt, memo) {
+        if (prompt.trim().split(' ').length() > 1)
+            let separated = prompt.trim().split(INPUT_SEPARATOR)
+                if (prompt.trim().split(INPUT_SEPARATOR).length()>1)
+                    if(!(commands?.[separated[0].trim()]):
+                        memo.args.push[separated[1].trim()]
+                        return parsePrompt(prompt, memo)
+                if (the prompt has a command)
+                    memo.command.push[separated[0].trim()]
+                if (pipe)
+                    do pipe code
+            //check for more nesting, or don't
+        return memo
+    }

+    parser -> execution loop -> display loop

+But this system would be entirely more complicated without creating a system for piping.
+If we had unlimited nesting features, the decision tree would be quite large.
+For my simple purposes, I am going to introduce piping as a way to chain commands.

+Want to leverage the ES6 `Promise()` api by creating a factory of type `<name> = () => Promise<type>()` which could just do standard in and out for me!

+> Idea: create a system which allows for saving of aliases, then can use the raw, outputted data for an alias

+Alias system could be:

+    alias(<var_name>) > command(input)

+    alias = () => { aliasMap.push "<var_name>":<value> }

+Either way, the current strategy is to create pseudo file Tree: